Recollections of Evan Nord

 Evan spent his last days of good health preparing for a gathering of most of his extended family at the farm: It was a board and members meeting of the foundation.
 He spent his days making sure the place was ship shape, and his evenings looking over the family tree, to make sure he keep all the names of all the children and straight.
 He fell ill as we gathered.
 He slept most of the time during his final illness, but he would awaken from time to time.
 Each of us had a chance to visit him, talk to him and have our hand squeezed in response.
 He saw most of his family during that final time.

 If you can keep a secret, I will tell you that his family smuggled his beloved dog, Pickens, in to see him in the hospital.
 The little dog sensed that there was trouble and gently snuggled next to him.
 Evan patted his head one last time.
 Not long after that, Evan slipped away.

 Now he returns to his beloved Lorain County to join his mother, father, his sister Mary, her husband Joe and the first of my generation to pass on, Chip, in the family plot at Westwood.

 They will forge ahead.
-The tasks may very, but the will no doubt all fit under the rubric of: “let’s clean this place up.”
+The tasks may vary, but they will no doubt all fit under the rubric of “let’s clean this place up.”
 Yes, Evan will find chores in paradise.

 Most of the crews will be devoted to the clean-up and fix up, but not all of them.
-He will organize some other, special crews over which he will devote particular attention.
-These crews will be devoted to helping those -- fallen angels.
+He will organize some other special crews over which he will devote particular attention.
+These crews will be devoted to helping those—fallen angels.
 Those crews will be busy helping where they can, inspiring others, and always bringing and keeping humility in their thoughts and demeanor.
-They will the work together and make investment in those are not so well adjusted to their surroundings.
+They will work together and make investments in those who are not so well adjusted to their surroundings.